 After Professor Page's death, Professor Ray Brown assumed the duty of leader.
 In 1953, the Student Bar Association found a Model T with which to deliver Professor Brown to Camp Randall.

 By the time George Young became dean in 1958, custom dictated that the Dean should lead the parade.
-This was a duty right up George's alley.
-George approached his role with great spirit.
-One of George's prized possessions was his own cane emblazoned with a small brass plaque for each of the twenty-two years he led the parade.
-Even after he stepped down as dean in 1968, subsequent deans gladly shared their responsibility with George.
+Dean Young approached his role with great spirit.
+One of Dean Young's prized possessions was his own cane emblazoned with a small brass plaque for each of the twenty-two years he led the parade.